vippsas/vipps-developers/vipps-getting-started.md

 ## API products

-The `Vipps-API` product gives you access to the majority of Vipps APIs, for example:
+The `Vipps-API` product gives you access to the majority of Vipps APIs for example:

 - [Checkout API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/) - Provide a complete Checkout solution for both Vipps and card payments with auto-fill and shipping integrations.
 - [eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/) - Offer Vipps as a method of payment.
 Offer a quick checkout option where Vipps is the method of payment and the shipping options are specified directly from the Vipps app.
 This is also known as Vipps Online (_Vipps På Nett_) and Vipps Express Checkout (_Vipps Hurtigkasse_).